Bismarck-Mandan Rail Bridge preservationists, railroad officials square off at state permit hearing

 The Coast Guard in its environmental study stated that the railroad “provided evidence that BNSF has clear title to the bridge.”
 The Coast Guard said that based on that evidence and the fact that the state of North Dakota has not asserted ownership, “BNSF is the proper party under (federal) regulations to submit an application for replacement of the existing bridge.”

-FORB officials on Friday said they don't believe the ownership issue is settled.
+FORB officials last Friday said they don’t believe the ownership issue is settled.

 Mona, the railroad attorney, disputed that contention.